Targeted scoliosis treatment backed with Technology.

 The cause of scoliosis isn’t always known, but sometimes, it is the result of developmental abnormalities.
 Some of these developmental abnormalities are present at birth and progress as the child ages.
 Developmental abnormalities such as shortened muscles fibers, anatomical leg length discrepancies, and pelvic rotations are mechanical disorders, which may lead to or worsen a scoliotic condition.
 Other causes may include neural axis anomalies and neurological disorders.

-The Neural Axis Causes
+The Neural Axis Causes of Scoliosis

 Neural axis defects are said to be present in 10-25% of idiopathic scoliosis cases, but some researchers put the numbers as high as 50% in juvenile scoliosis patients.
 Neural axis anomalies are disorders near the base of the skull resulting in impingements of either the brain stem or the uppermost portions of the spinal cord.
 The need for the proper assessment of these structures is critical to the success of any treatments of a scoliotic patient.